 Frontiers in Plant Science is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Plant Science welcome submission of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, General Commentary, Protocols, Specialty Grand Challenge, Technology Report, Systematic Review, Book Review, Policy Brief and Data Report.
+The specialty sections of Frontiers in Plant Science welcome submission of the following article types: Brief Research Report, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, General Commentary, Protocols, Specialty Grand Challenge, Technology Report, Systematic Review, Book Review and Policy and Practice Reviews.

 When submitting a manuscript to Frontiers in Plant Science, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.